tjhickey724/reactnative/courses/cs153aSum23Brandeis.md

 We show how it is used in the [Pomorodoros Component](../code/AwesomeProject/components/Pomorodos.js)

 ### Lesson 8 Thu 6/13/23
-We started going through the expo.dev tutorial on creating a simple phone app using the camera and handling gestures
+We started going through [the expo.dev tutorial](https://docs.expo.dev/tutorial/introduction/) on creating a simple phone app using the camera and handling gestures

+## Week 3

+### Lesson 9 Tue 6/20/23
+We continue working through [the expo.dev tutorial](https://docs.expo.dev/tutorial/introduction/) and we work on making our own modifications and tweaks of the code as well as making sure we fully understand the javascript and the react native code.